-'Proceeds of crime' means any money or other property wholly or partly derived or realised, directly or indirectly, by any person from the commission of an offence against a law of Australia or a foreign country that may be dealt with as an indictable offence.
+'Proceeds of crime' means any money or other property wholly or partly derived or realised, directly or indirectly, by any person from the commission of an offence against a law of Australia or a foreign country that may be dealt with as an indictable offence (even if it may, in some circumstances, be dealt with as a summary offence).
 Money or other property is an 'instrument of crime' if it is used (or used to facilitate) in the commission of an offence against such a law.

-Offences contained in the AML/CTF Act (see question 16) are also often used in prosecuting money laundering.
+Offences contained in the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (the AML/CTF Act) are also often used in prosecuting money laundering.